Awards

 Richmond Branch Community Service Scholarships

 As a part of the Richmond Branch Scholarship Awards, a community service category was added in 2004 to acknowledge those students who give their time and talents to the community.
 To be eligible, the student must be studying with a member of the Richmond Branch of the BCRMTA.
 There are numerous ways the student can qualify – playing at seniors’ homes, at church, or anywhere in the community where they volunteer their musical skills.
 Students may also assist a musical organization such as a music festival or competition, Branch events, or a concert association.
 A minimum of 35 hours will be required for the Richmond Branch Service Award.
-The students with the three highest hours of service between January 1st to December 31st, 2022 will each receive $50 and a certificate.
-Presentation of scholarship is scheduled at the Scholarships Recital on June 4th, 2023.
-Please refer to Richmond Branch Community Service Scholarship rules and regulations and the application form due by March 1st, 2023, for detailed information.
+The students with the three highest hours of service between January 1st to December 31st, 2025 will each receive $100 and a certificate.
+The presentation of the scholarship is scheduled at the Scholarships Recital on June 14th, 2026.
+Please refer to Richmond Branch Community Service Scholarship rules and regulations and the application form due by March 4th, 2026, for detailed information.

 Annual Community Service Scholarships Recipients